tlienart/GLEPlot.jl/docs/index.md

 $> sudo chmod +x bin/gle
 ```

-Mac OS will try to block you from using it because it's un-indentified software.
+Mac OS might then try to block you from using it because it's un-indentified software.
 To trigger this, run

 ```plain